openservicemesh/osm/docs/content/docs/tasks_usage/traffic_management/ingress.md

 ## What types of ingress are supported by OSM v0.8.0?

-Currently, OSM v0.8.0 supports HTTP ingress.
+Currently, OSM supports HTTP ingress.
 HTTPS ingress support is experimental, with support for one-way TLS authentication to backend services.

+## Supported Kubernetes Ingress API versions

+Since OSM only supports Kubernetes cluster versions >= v1.18.0, the API version for the Kubernetes Ingress resource must be precisely one of `networking.k8s.io/v1` or `networking.k8s.io/v1beta1`.
+OSM controller dynamically negotiates the Ingress API versions served by the Kubernetes API server and enables the same versions to be served in OSM.

+> Note: If either of these versions are not served by the Kubernetes API server for some reason, OSM controller will exit on failing to initialize its ingress client.
+This likely indicates an unsupported Kubernetes version on the cluster.

 ## Ingress controller compatibility